 First and foremost, we must take care of our environment.
 We must respect and preserve our planet as we care for our home.
 The Earth is only one; unfortunately, here we live, in contact with nature and living beings.

 Many awareness-raising campaigns now emphasise the importance of recycling, e.g., using renewable energy and plastic-free materials.
-Our every action corresponds to a reaction.
-During this long period, it can be ingested by marine life and thus return to our tables as food.
+Every action corresponds to a reaction.
+After an extended period, it can be ingested by marine life and thus return to our tables as food.

 One Health and the commitment of companies